| Eowyn awoke to feel Legolas' lips

 afterwards"

 "Why?" asked Haldir.
-And realised, too late, that he,
+And realised that he, too, was

 "Because, March Warden, it will help you eliminate suspectsI